Browse|Generate|My Checklists

 Research the company thoroughly

 Go beyond the 'About Us' page.
-Read recent news, press releases, earnings reports (if public), and Glassdoor reviews.
+Read recent news, press releases, earnings reports (if public), and employee reviews.
 Understand their products, competitors, and market position.
 Mention specific things in your interview to show genuine interest.

 Learn the company's mission, values, and culture